ptomulik/testmd/rst/README.rst

 The following was a motivating use case for the **Resubmit** add-on.

-My users send me spam/ham samples (missed spam and false positives), and I'm supposed to resubmit them to McAfee labs.
+My users send me spam/ham samples and I'm supposed to resubmit them to McAfee labs.
 According to their article `Best Practices - Submitting spam samples to McAfee`_, the samples should be included as attachments into **new** messages.
-The emails with samples should originate from a customer address (e.g. *admin@example.com*) known to McAfee.
+The emails with samples should originate from a customer address (e.g.
+*admin@example.com*) known to McAfee.
 I receive about ten samples daily and it's quite boring and backbreaking task to save all attached samples and submit them manually.
 So, this is basically job for a tool such as **Resubmit** add-on.

 More details
 ------------